 Unions and labor organizations are also prohibited from excluding, expelling, or restricting membership to a person based on age.3 Age discrimination prohibitions also apply to apprenticeship training programs and employment agencies.45

 Employers and others may have preconceived ideas and age-based stereotypes that make generalizations about the qualifications, job performance, health, work habits, and productivity of individuals over the age of 40.
 The law prohibiting age discrimination in employment is to protect individuals 40 or over with opportunities based on their abilities.6

 Discrimination can take many forms.
 For most employees, getting fired or laid off because of their age is the most harmful type of discrimination.
 However, any adverse or unlawful actions against an employee may be a form of discrimination.

-Age discrimination is established by showing that a job applicant’s age over 40 or employee’s age over 40 was considered in the denial of an employment benefit.7 Denied employment benefits include:
+Age discrimination is established by showing that a job applicant’s age over 40 or employee’s age over 40 was considered in the denial of an employment benefit.7 Denied employment benefits in examples of age discrimination include:

 - Failure to promote